Become a Certified Nail Technician: Certification and Career Info

 Learn how to become a nail technician.
 Research the education and career requirements, licensure information and experience required for starting a career as a nail technician.

-Do I Want to Be a Nail Technician?
+Should I Become a Nail Technician?

 |Degree Level||No degree is required, but a certificate from a cosmetology school is required|